Ross Tokely: Brora Rangers

 Tokely joined Brora Rangers as a player/coach in January 2013.
 On Saturday 5 October Brora drew 1–1 with league rivals Cove Rangers, but went on to beat them 3–0 away from home in the Scottish Cup, flying high in the Highland League, Brora were favourites to beat Clyde in the 2nd round but lost 2–1 at Broadwood.

 In 2013–14 Brora won the Highland League for the first time in their history - by twenty-clear-points.
 They also won the North Of Scotland Cup for the fourth time when they beat Elgin City in the 2014–15 final.

 On 26 July 2014, Brora knocked Stenhousemuir out of the Challenge Cup after extra-time 3–1 courtesy of an Alex Sutherland hat-trick, before being beaten by East Fife in the second round 3–1.

 St Duthus

 Midway through the 2018–19 season, Tokely made a return to senior football when he joined North Caledonian League club St Duthus.
 During his time with the Tain based club, he won two cup medals, the Football Times Cup in 2020, and the North Caledonian Cup in 2022.

 Nairn County

 After starting the 2022–23 season with St Duthus, Tokely was released to sign for Nairn County on 24 October 2022.
+He was criticised for violent behaviour during a friendly match in July 2023.
 Tokely decided to end his playing career at the end of 2023–24.